ShengHangNB/Datasets/README.md

 | compute_entropy() | calculate the information entropy |
 | compute_info_gain_ratio() | Calculate the information gain ratio of the specified attribute for a continuous variable |

-2. TreeNode <br>
+<br><br>

-This class is mainly used to generate the tree node and print the node's details recursively.
+2. TreeNode:This class is mainly used to generate the tree node and print the node's details recursively. <br>

 |Name | Usage |
 |------ | ------- |
 |make() | split the attribute according to the C4.5 algorithm and generate the child node by the value of split attribute. |
 |print_node_details()| print the information details of each node, this function is used to help me understand the tree structure and draw the decision tree structure later. |

-3. TreeC4_5 <br>
+<br><br>

-This class is mainly generates the root tree node, fit the decision tree model and make predictions by the fitted model.
+3. TreeC4_5:This class is mainly generates the root tree node, fit the decision tree model and make predictions by the fitted model. <br>

 |Name | Usage |
 |------ | ------- |